StraitjacketSoftware/guidelines/csharp/formatting/whitespace.md

 Indentation should be in blocks of **4 spaces**. *We **never** use tabs.*

 In the case of method definitions and calls where arguments do not all fit on line, they should be broken up onto multiple lines, with each subsequent line aligned with the first argument.
-If there is not enough room for this, use a 4 space indent instead.
+If there is not enough room for this, use a 4-space indent instead.

 ## Character Limit per Line
 A line should never exceed **150 characters** in length.